rdpate/helpfile/help/help.en.md

     # additionally, if "/path/to/topic" is a directory:
     /path/to/topic/help/help.en.txt

 Help directories are searched "outside-in", under the presumption that system- and user-supplied files are found first and override package- and locally-supplied files.
 The first file found matching topic, section, and an acceptable language (see Section Languages) stops the search, even if continuing would find different languages or formats in another directory.
-If a matching help file is not found and the target path contains a symlink, the earliest symlink is resolved and the search restarts.

 The first (outside-in) candidate with any language is saved and used if the search is exhausted without finding a matching language.
 If a help file is still not found, internal sections are searched (see Internal Sections).